-Drive to Vancouver for your final two nights at the Sandman Hotel on a room-only basis.
+Drive to Vancouver for your final two nights at the Hotel Belmont on a room-only basis.

 The bustling British Columbia west coast sea port of Vancouver unites a vibrant cosmopolitan city with a unique backdrop of wilderness adventure.
 This city is home to an eclectic selection of neighbourhoods such as Chinatown, Punjabi Market, Gastown, and Yaletown.
 Walk to Stanley Park for Canada’s largest aquarium and the scenic seawall leading to English Bay Beach, or enjoy some culture at Museum of Anthropology, Vancouver Art Gallery, Orpheum Theatre, and Science World.